I puritani: Performance history

 The opera became "the rage of Paris" and was given 17 performances to end the season on 31 March.

 Herbert Weinstock's chapter on I puritani devotes four pages to details of performances which followed the premiere in Paris, although the Théâtre-Italien gave it over 200 times up to 1909.
-In 1835, London saw it in May, La Scala (in what Weinstock thinks as being a "pirate edition") in December.
+In 1835, London saw it in May, La Scala (in what Weinstock thinks of as a "pirate edition") in December.
 In Palermo it was given as Elvira e Arturo during the following season and La Fenice presented it in April 1836 as I puritani e i cavalieri with Giuseppina Strepponi as Elvira.
 It took until January 1837 before it was seen at the San Carlo in Naples; Messina saw it in 1838.
 Weinstock recounts details of hundreds more, including being given in Rome in 1836 as Elvira Walton, and during that year he details performances in Berlin, Vienna, Madrid, and Bologna (with Giulia Grisi as Elvira).
 Between 1836 and 1845 (with no details provided before 20th century performances are discussed), the opera was presented every year in different cities.